dvishal485/flipkart-scraper-api/README.md

     - Product Original Price
     - Discount status (`true` or `false`)
     - Product Thumbnail

-  - Fetch product result from url of product
+  - Fetch product result from URL of product

     Response in JSON format including the following information about Product :
       - Product Full Name